 Name resolution components are used with the service invocation building block to integrate with the hosting environment and provide service-to-service discovery.
 For example, the Kubernetes name resolution component integrates with the Kubernetes DNS service, self-hosted uses mDNS and clusters of VMs can use the Consul name resolution component.

 Pub/sub broker components are message brokers that can pass messages to/from services as part of the publish & subscribe building block.

-External resources can connect to Dapr in order to trigger a service or be called from a service as part of the bindings building block.
+External resources can connect to Dapr in order to trigger a method on an application or be called from an application as part of the bindings building block.

-In Dapr, a secret is any piece of private information that you want to guard against unwanted users.
-Secrets stores are used to store secrets that can be retrieved and used in services.
+A secret is any piece of private information that you want to guard against unwanted access.
+Secrets stores are used to store secrets that can be retrieved and used in applications.